-- MTH98 Materials Packet from Moodle.
-(Or you can choose to print the pages yourself.)
-These pages will be in the activity bundles for each week - A device to access the Internet, this can be a tablet, laptop or phone.
+- MTH98 Materials Packet from the bookstore.
+(Or you can choose to print the pages yourself.) - A device to access the Internet, this can be a tablet, laptop or phone.
 There are laptops available to check out in the Library for class. - A 3-ring binder, about 1.5 inches thick; all of your work will be organized. - A calculator; you can use the one on your computer device if you don't have one. - Other: At least two different colored pens, a ruler or straightedge (6 inch is fine), sticky notes, index cards.